marpermon/AI_Projects/README.md

 # AI_Projects
-Projects from the AI course for electrical engineering at the University of Costa Rica
+Projects from the AI course for electrical engineers at the University of Costa Rica